-- I've also worked in HR and operations capacities, so I know a lot about how organizations function, I'm very familiar with employment law, an I have strong opinions on what makes a job or organization good or bad, which you can find on my blog
+I've worked in various HR and operations capacities, so I know a lot about how organizations function, I'm very familiar with employment law, an I have strong opinions on what makes a job or organization good or bad, which you can find on my blog

 The long version:

 I started college in 2004, when the standard narrative was that a BA would get you a cushy office job somewhere.

 I graduated college in 2008, riiight into the recession.
 Suddenly, all those cushy entry-level jobs were gone.
 I got a good internship on a congressional campaign, but struggled to find something after that.
 After being unemployed for a good 6 months, I got the job I’d spend the next two years doing: working at a Jack in the Box in Oregon.

 During my time at Jack in the Box, I got into a bunch of other stuff; in addition to reading all the jobsearch advice I could find, I started reading all about non-profits, and even tried to start my own (which totally failed).
 Ultimately, I got a internship because I'd spent years following the popular Ask a Manager blog, and it turned out Alison was looking to hire an intern for an organization she contracted with.

 At that job, I got a promotion to Office Manager, where I worked for 3 years in HR, operations, and accounting functions.
 I left to spend a year with The Management Center, creating worksheets and guiding materials, newsletters, and laying some groundwork for collecting data and evaluating the impact of their management trainings.
 From there, I applied a few places and landed at Vox Media, where I helped with hiring everyone from reporters to social media managers to editorial operations, in addition to managing Vox.com's freelance contracts and doing sundry logistics and administrative work.